 If you don’t have a Google My Business account yet, sign up for one ASAP.
 Not only is it free, but it allows the listing of your business in Google Maps.
 Your business will also show up in local search results.
 Furthermore, it allows you to collect unbiased reviews that build credibility.
 To see the power of a Google My Business listing, check out the website local SEO section below.

 Other local listing sites to consider include Zillow, Yelp!, AngiesList, and any hyper-local listings in your community.

 Website Local SEO

 Another low-hanging-fruit recommendation is to ensure that your website’s metadata is appropriately set up for local search.
 Every website has a title and description that display in search results.
-Dial yours in to leverage keywords appropriate in your local market.
-For example, when we search our backyard for “Boulder Colorado Mortgage Broker,” which one would think may be a popular search among people not native to the area, we get these results:
+Dial yours into leverage keywords appropriate in your local market.
+For example, when we search our backyard for “Boulder Colorado Mortgage Broker,” which one would think might be a popular search among people not native to the area, we get these results:

-As you can see in the screenshot above, our search first returned a few of the major listing websites because those sites have a TON of authority (i.e. brand recognition).
-Immediately after that, Google listed a local business whose site title is close to an exact match to our search terms.
-Google rewarded that local site by displaying their Google My Business listing in first position on the map, along with their 5-star rating prominently displayed.
+As you can see in the screenshot above, our search first returns a few of the major listing websites because those sites have a TON of authority (i.e. brand recognition).
+Immediately after, Google lists a local business whose site title is close to an exact match to our search terms.
+Google rewards that local site by displaying their Google My Business listing in the first position on the map.
+And bonus: their 5-star rating is also prominently displayed.

 Interestingly, even if the prospect’s search doesn’t contain the desired location, Google uses their IP address to determine their physical proximity to local businesses.
 When we repeated our search for just “mortgage brokers” we got similar local results.